CHAPTER 13

 Notes to Section D

-- The provisions of Chapter 13 (Government Procurement) shall not apply to the operation of government facilities under concessions.
+1. Chapter 13 (Government Procurement) does not apply to the operation of government facilities under concessions.

-- All services related to goods acquired by the Secretaría de la Defensa Nacional (Ministry of National Defense) and the Secretaría de Marina (Ministry of Navy) that are not covered by this Chapter, shall be excluded.
+1. All services related to goods acquired by the Secretaría de la Defensa Nacional (Ministry of National Defense) and the Secretaría de Marina (Ministry of Navy) that are not covered by this Chapter, are excluded.

-- All services that are not excluded from the coverage of Chapter 13 (Government Procurement) shall be subject to Chapter 15 (Cross-Border Trade in Services) and Annex I and Annex II of this Agreement.
+1. All services that are not excluded from the coverage of Chapter 13 (Government Procurement) are subject to Chapter 15 (Cross-Border Trade in Services) and Annex I and Annex II of this Agreement.

-- The management and operating services contracts awarded to research and development centers operating with federal funds, or related to the implementation of research programs sponsored by the government shall be excluded from the disciplines of Chapter 13 (Government Procurement).
+1. The management and operating services contracts awarded to research and development centers operating with federal funds, or related to the implementation of research programs sponsored by the government are excluded from the disciplines of Chapter 13 (Government Procurement).

-Chapter 13 (Government Procurement) shall apply to all construction services procured by the entities listed in Sections A and B, identified in Division 51 of the United Nations Provisional Central Product Classification (CPC Prov) which can be found at: https://unstats.un.org/unsd/cr/registry/regcs.asp?Cl=9&Lg=1&Co=51, unless otherwise specified in Chapter 13 (Government Procurement) including this Schedule.
+Chapter 13 (Government Procurement) applies to all construction services procured by the entities listed in Sections A (Central Government Entities) and B (Other Entities), identified in Division 51 of the United Nations Provisional Central Product Classification (CPC Prov) which can be found at: https://unstats.un.org/unsd/cr/registry/regcs.asp?Cl=9&Lg=1&Co=51, unless otherwise specified in Chapter 13 (Government Procurement), including this Schedule.

-The following General Notes shall apply to Chapter 13 (Government Procurement), including Sections A through E:
+The following General Notes apply to Chapter 13 (Government Procurement), including Sections A through E:

 (b) pursuant to loans from regional or multilateral financial institutions to the extent that different procedures are imposed by such institutions (except for national content requirements); or